kuwv/python-compendium/docs/configuration.md

 `writable: False`

-## NestedConfigManager:
+## TreeConfigManager:

-The `NestedConfigManager` is a configuration manager for configurations nested within structured directory layout.
+The `TreeConfigManager` is a configuration manager for configurations nested within structured directory layout.
 This can be conceptualized as Maven like nested-pom configurations

 ## HierarchyConfigManager: